peterhry/peterhrynkow.com/_drafts/component-api.md

 - The consumer doesn't need to know what type of child component to supply.

 Cons:
-- The consumer has no control over how each child component is created so there is no opportunity to specify its type and props.
+- The consumer has no control over child component being rendered so there is no opportunity to specify its type and props.
 - Documenting the required data structure, its properties, and shape can be cumbersome.
 - It's unorthodox since no native HTML element receives data this way.

 #### Children Prop

 Using the `children` prop to manage composition is idiomatic in React.

 Here the component is saying "Give me the children and I'll slot them in somewhere".

 ```jsx
 () => <Tabs>